marlonecobos/nichevol/README.md

 nichevol: An R package for assessment of evolutionary change of ecological niches
 ================
-Marlon E. Cobos and A. Townsend Peterson
+Marlon E. Cobos, Hannah Owens, and A. Townsend Peterson

   - [Package description](#package-description)
   - [Installing the package](#installing-the-package)